 I know, I was one of those Michael is describing, with a sincere heart (love-fueled beginnings) who simply got hooked by the religious system.
-Our reason for highlighting this is not to put down confused-well-meaning leaders but to uncover the demonic ways of a religious system that operates as “the way” in the name of Christ.
-I know they have never seen anything else, but if mature leaders don’t speak up, we are complicit and the vicious cycle will continue.
+Our reason for highlighting this is not to put down confused, well-meaning leaders but to uncover the demonic ways of a religious system that operates as “the way” in the name of Christ.
+I know they have never seen anything else, but if mature leaders don’t speak up, we are complicit, and the vicious cycle will continue.

-So let’s move on;
+So, let’s move on–

 Next, a pastor or priest will have to be located.
 Leaders will shop (sell their gifts-their resumes) for prospective groups upon graduation from seminary.
-Just like sports the highest bidder gets the player.
+Just like sports, the highest bidder gets the player.
 The player doesn’t care what jersey he wears or where he must live to get his check.
 He has no ties to the people in the city he represents.
-His has a contract and he plays (performs) for pay.
+He has a contract and he plays (performs) for pay.
 In the church world, spiritual words are used like “I have been called to this congregation,” but the truth is that was the best offer they had when they put their resume out.
 There is no God reason or rhyme for any of it.

 Then a name “brand” for the organization will have be chosen.
 Numbers are used to denote who came first.
 Neighborhoods are used to let all know it’s their territory.
 In the Catholic world names of “saints” are used to explain who protects them.
 The pastor’s name is used to give credit to the man who started the work.